Maxima of a Random Model of the Riemann Zeta Function over Intervals of Varying Length: Upper Bounds

 so that we have the symmetry $\psi_j = \psi_{t-j}$.
 We also set $\psi_0=\psi_t=0$.

 The idea of the proof is as follows.
 The goal is to bound the probability $p_{\text{cross}}$ that the value at some $h$ is above the level $m(t) + y$:

 We start by bounding $p_{\text{cross}}$ by a more amenable expression.
-First, the event can be decomposed according to the first time $j$ when the barrier $\psi$ is crossed by the maximum over $h$.
-A union bound on $j$ then yields
+The event can be decomposed according to the first time $j$ after some fixed time $r$ when the barrier $y+\psi$ is crossed by the maximum over $h$.
+It is convenient to take $r$ away from $1$ for two reasons.
+First, the increments for small primes have a variance, which is not close to $1/2$, which makes the estimate such as Proposition \ref{thm_ballot} more cumbersome.
+The choice is good.
+Second, it is then possible to get an {\it a priori bound} on $\max_{|h| \leq 1} |S_j (h)|$ for all $r<j\leq t$.
+Indeed, a union bound gives

+The first inequality is obtained by a discretization argument (see Corollary 2.6 in \cite{ArguinBeliusHarper} which is proved again in Lemma \ref{lem: discretization} below).
+The third inequality comes from the fact that $\sigma_j^2=j/2+\OO(1)$ and $y$ is much smaller than $t$.
+The above is much smaller than the claimed bound in Theorem \ref{thm: right tail}.
+Therefore, we can assume without loss of generality in the proof that